 Of course, better yet, you can use homemade refried beans (pinto or black), homemade grain-free tortillas, and homemade roasted red peppers (see below).
 But if you don’t have the inclination or time to make everything from scratch, these ready made products come together quickly to create an easy, delicious, and healthy option.

 If you prefer it spicy, feel free to substitute with roasted jalapeños peppers.

-What type of pan did you use to cook these quesadillas?
-I used a cast iron flat griddle.
-I warmed it up over low heat, then cooked the quesadillas over medium-high heat.
+I use a cast iron flat griddle.
+I warm it up over low heat, then cook the quesadillas over medium-high heat.
 A cast iron skillet (or other heavy-bottomed skillet) would also work well.